-- If you or your immediate family member does not authorize the release of medical information, the HR Benefits Leave Administrator may deny the request for RPL.
+- If you or your immediate family member does not authorize the release of medical information, the request may be denied.

-- If you are taking leave for childbirth or planned surgical procedures, you may initiate the RPL application process before going out on leave.
-Completion of the request, however, cannot take place until the actual occurrence of the event.
+- If you are taking leave for childbirth or a planned surgical procedure, you should initiate the RPL application process before going out on leave.

 - When approved for RPL, you will continue to accrue PTO and EIB.
 However, you may not use this accrued time while on leave.

 - Abuse of this leave or falsification of any documentation may result in disciplinary action up to and including termination.